 - The phosphorus and calcium in cheese prevent the pH levels in the mouth from decreasing and actually work to remineralize tooth enamel.

 Of course, cheese can help your teeth anytime you eat it, but research has shown that it's especially beneficial after a meal or a sugary drink.
 Munching on a few cubes or small slices of cheese might not satisfy your sweet tooth as well as a chunk of chocolate cake would, but think of it as a small sacrifice that, in the long run, might actually save that sweet tooth.

-For more information about dental health, check out the links on the next page.
+For more information about dental health, check out the links below.

 - American Academy of Pediatric Dentistry.
 "Quick Tips for Busy Parents: Your Child and Cheese."
 (Sept.
 7, 2011) http://www.aapd.org/hottopics/news.asp?NEWS_ID=499

 - BBC.
 "Diet and Dental Health."
 April 2011.
 (Sept.
 7, 2011) http://www.bbc.co.uk/health/treatments/healthy_living/nutrition/dietary_dental.shtml#milk_and_cheese_and_dental_health

 - Kam, Katherine.
 "Preventing Tooth Enamel Erosion."
 WebMD.
 July 8, 2010.
 (Sept.
 7, 2011) http://www.webmd.com/oral-health/healthy-teeth-10/tooth-enamel-protection